Architecture

 The iBTC architecture bridges Bitcoin with other chains securely and efficiently, offering a transparent and verifiable process that eliminates intermediaries from the cross-chain bridging equation.

-Vault Creation on Destination Chain: A merchant initiates the process by creating a vault object on the destination chain (Ethereum, Arbitrum, XRPL, etc.) and receives a unique ID for this vault.
+Vault Creation on Destination Chain: A merchant initiates the process by creating a vault object on the destination chain (Ethereum, Arb, XRPL, etc.) and receives a unique ID (UUID) for this vault.

-Attestor Relays: Attestors independently verify the transaction, ensuring its correctness and verifying the amount.
-If the vault is new or empty, attestors broadcast the transaction.
-If the vault already holds Bitcoin collateral, attestors use a threshold signature flow (FROST) to combine the old and new deposit into a new transaction, which is then broadcast.
+Attestor Network Validates the Tx: Attestors share the transaction among their peers, each independently verifying the transaction, ensuring its correctness and the amount.
+A. If the vault is new or empty, attestors broadcast the transaction.
+B. If the vault already holds Bitcoin collateral, meaning this transaction is for depositing additional Bitcoin, the merchant's PSBT should send some additional funds into a new 2-of-2 multisig, and the Attestors use a threshold signature flow (FROST) to spend the old vault collateral into the new transaction, which is then broadcast.
 Each vault is represented by exactly one Bitcoin transaction at any given time.

-ERC20 Token Issuance: Once enough Bitcoin confirmations are received, attestors perform another threshold signing flow for the destination chain.
+ERC20 Token Issuance on Destination Chain: Once enough Bitcoin confirmations are confirmed, Attestors perform another threshold signing flow to issue iBTC tokens on the destination chain.
 With sufficient attestor agreement, they sign a transaction minting the iBTC token on the destination chain, directly owned by the merchant.

-Token Redemption: To redeem Bitcoin, the user initiates the burn process, returning iBTC to the source.
+Token Redemption: To redeem Bitcoin, the user initiates the burn process, returning iBTC to the source contract, where it is burned.

 The Execution Phase: The merchant signs a PSBT to send some or all Bitcoin from the vault transaction back to their wallet, with any remainder sent to a new vault transaction.
+This PSBT is sent to one of the Attestor nodes, where it is shared with its peers for confirmation.
 Attestors verify and sign this transaction, broadcasting it, and the Bitcoin is returned to the merchant's wallet.